Amyloid Targeting Therapies

 Your risk of ARIA depends on a gene known as the APOE gene.
 People with two copies of the E4 version of this gene are at a much higher risk of ARIA than people who have only one or no copies of the gene.
 In the UK, the MHRA has disallowed the use of amyloid-targeting therapies in people with two copies of the APOE4 gene version to significantly reduce the risks of treatment.
 Before starting on treatment, we’ll carry out a genetic test to make sure you have either one or no copies of the e4 gene to check that you are able to have the treatment.

-If you do not have two copies of the E4 gene version, although up to 1 in 3 people can develop ARIA, only up to 3 in 50 people will develop symptoms from it and less than 1 in 50 people will have serious complications from it.
+The majority of people undergoing treatment will not develop any problems on it.
+If you do not have two copies of the E4 gene version, although up to 1 in 3 people can develop ARIA, only 3 in 50 people will develop symptoms from it and less than 1 in 50 people will have serious complications from it.

-In the majority of cases, ARIA is very mild and does not cause any symptoms.
-You will also be having regular MRI scans during the first 6 months of treatment to screen for ARIA as this is when it is most likely to occur.
+In the majority of cases, if it does arise, ARIA is very mild and does not cause any symptoms.
+This is why as part of your treatment, it is also necessary for for you to have regular MRI scans during the first 6 months of treatment to screen for ARIA as this is when it is most likely to occur.

 What tests do I need before I can start on treatment?